uscensusbureau/SABLE/README.md

 ### "S" Series for Discovering New Data Sources

 This is the original series of SABLE programs used to discover potential new data sources.
-The Python program ```pdf2txt.py``` comes with the PDFMiner3K module and is invoked by ```s2_convert.py```.
-Please see [https://github.com/jaepil/pdfminer3k/blob/master/tools/pdf2txt.py](https://github.com/jaepil/pdfminer3k/blob/master/tools/pdf2txt.py).
+The Python program ```pdf2txt.py```, which is invoked by ```s2_convert.py```, comes with the PDFMiner3K module.
+It is included here for completeness.
+For the first-hand source of this program, please see [https://github.com/jaepil/pdfminer3k/blob/master/tools/pdf2txt.py](https://github.com/jaepil/pdfminer3k/blob/master/tools/pdf2txt.py).

 | Program              | Purpose                                                    |
 | -------------------- | ---------------------------------------------------------- |